ckaestne/seai/lectures/16_fairness_ii/fairness_ii.md

 	* Who are stakeholders?
 Which population groups can be harmed?
 	* Are we trying to achieve equality vs. equity?
 	* What are legal requirements to consider?
-* Devise the interface between the environment & machine (ML)
+* Define the interface between the environment & machine (ML)
-	* What types of data will be sensed/measured by AI?
+	* What data will be sensed/measured by AI?
+Potential biases?
 	* What types of decisions will the system make?
 Punitive or assistive?
 * Identify the environmental assumptions (ENV)
 	* Adversarial?
 Misuse?
 Unfair (dis-)advantages?